 cd ~/aosp

-As mentioned earlier, we need the manifest file to being with.
+As mentioned earlier, we need the manifest file to begin with.
 This initial file can be set up using the following commands.

 repo init -u https://android.googlesource.com/platform/manifest -b android-8.1.0_r33